 The University of Central Missouri is one of the nation’s most affordable universities.
 UCM works hard to keep tuition costs low.
 In fact, over the past seven years, the average cost of tuition has increased less than 3 percent each year and has not increased more than the inflation rate.
-You’ll save money by earning your degree on time through our Learning to a Greater Degree contract.
 In fact, the latest Cohort Default Rate* of students graduating/separating from UCM is 8.5%, which is below the national average of 10.1%.

 *A cohort default rate is the percentage of a school's borrowers in the US who enter repayment on certain loans during a federal fiscal year and default prior to the end of the next one to two fiscal years.
 The United States Department of Education releases official cohort default rates once per year.
 "Default" is classified as being more than 270 days past due.

 The cost of tuition per credit hour is: